You are currently viewing Singye Dzong, the Mystical Lion Fortress of Guru Rinpoche

 There are eight sacred Dzongs.
 They are Singye Dzong, Gawa Dzong, Rinchen Dzong, Tsemo Dzong, Dulwa Dzong, Namkha Dzong, Drakri Dzong, and Pema Dzong.
 Singye Dzong and Gawa Dzong are the two main fortresses.

-Other features seen are Guru Rinpoche’s religious texts and items embedded in the rocks, a mountain enriched with valuable items, and a rock turning red.
+Singye Dzong is filled with many relics like Guru Rinpoche’s body image, Khandro Yeshe Tsogyal’s imprint, and the rock where Guru imprisoned 108 Garudas.
+You can also see Khandro Yeshey Tshogyal’s Draphu, the cave where Khandro meditated.
+Other features are Guru Rinpoche’s religious texts and a rock that turns red.
 This rock is believed to change its color to red whenever a person dies in Kurtoe.
 It is said that the redder color covers the stone, the greater the number of people who are said to have died.

 Singye Dzong Monastery

 Among the five Phups, one appears to be without a wing.
-When the next eon comes, it is believed that the same lake will resurface at the Singye Dzong and all five Phups will be drowned again.
+When the next eon comes, it is believed that the same lake will resurface at the Senge Dzong and all five Phups will be drowned again.
 Guru Rinpoche will then return to this location to reveal the treasures (Phubs) in complete form.

 Currently, the area has a mediation center that accommodates 12 monks in a three-year retreat, and two main monasteries are Gawa Dzong and Singye Dzong.